ShayHill/shayallenhill_site/_posts/2024-09-22-vim-in-windows.md

 Some of the plugins we'll install offer quite a bit of configuration, and we'll need to source that configuration before loading our plugins when we start Vim.
 For those reasons, we'll put plugin configuration in a separate file to keep it from overwhelming our `vimrc`.

-In your `vimrc` page up to find where we loaded our `gvim.vimrc`.
+In your `vimrc` scroll up to find where we loaded our `gvim.vimrc`.
 We had a condition block that looked like this:

 ```vim
 if has('gui_running')